What is the Past Continuous Tense?

 Why were they arguing?

 The Past Continuous describes what was happening at a particular time in the past.
-It frames the background action.
+It sets the background frame.

 At nine o'clock last night, I was watching a film.